mohssinechebli/deployement-turnover-forecast/README.md

-# deployement-decathlon-turnover-forecast
+# deployement-turnover-forecast
-This repository contains the code and resources for forecasting the 8-week turnover at the store-department level for Decathlon.
+This repository contains the code and resources for forecasting the 8-week turnover at the store-department level.
 The goal is to assist store managers in making data-driven mid-term economic decisions.

 # Les étapes pour réaliser le deployement-decathlon-turnover-forecast